 Planners support architects by quantifying the court’s space needs in a way that justifies the architectural conclusions.
-While it may be tempting to involve planners in the early phases of a courthouse project and then “pass the torch” to architects during the programming and design phases, it is best for planners and architects to collaborate closely as one seamless team throughout the entire project.
+While it may be tempting to involve planners in the early phases of a courthouse project and then “pass the torch” to architects during the programming and design phases, planners and architects should collaborate closely as one seamless team throughout the entire project.

-Architects assess space needs through the lens of space standards, security requirements, adjacency patterns, and court operations.
+Architects assess space needs through space standards, security requirements, adjacency patterns, and court operations.
 The architects then develop a program of requirements (POR) that provides a detailed list of the type and quantity of spaces needed to meet the operational needs of the court.
-Architects may also prepare conceptual layouts that highlight the flow and function of critical court spaces, especially courtrooms and circulation patterns.
-And when a project moves forward, architects create the design for the new or renovated courthouse based on all of the requirements generated and agreed upon during the planning process.
+Architects may also prepare conceptual layouts highlighting the flow and function of critical court spaces, especially courtrooms, and circulation patterns.
+When a project moves forward, architects create the design for the new or renovated courthouse based on all the requirements generated and agreed upon during the planning process.

-With planners and architects having such distinctly different roles in the courthouse project, you may be wondering how to create a cross-disciplinary team.
-Read on for a few tips on how to create a cohesive team of planners and architects that will work collaboratively on your courthouse project.
+With planners and architects having distinctly different roles in the courthouse project, you may wonder how to create a cross-disciplinary team.
+Please read on for a few tips on creating a cohesive team of planners and architects who will work together on your courthouse project.

 Early and Frequent Communication

 “Communicate early and often.”
-This was a key takeaway from an American Planning Association conference I recently attended.
-From the onset of a courthouse project, it is important to establish a forum for regular communication among team members.
+This was a key takeaway from my recent American Planning Association conference.
+From the onset of a courthouse project, it is essential to establish a forum for regular communication among team members.
 I have found that weekly working sessions among planners and architects are an effective way of collaborating, sharing ideas, and reporting on the project’s progress.
-By establishing a regular forum for communication, planners and architects have the opportunity to organically learn each other’s language and perspective, and to weigh in at each phase of the project.
+By establishing a regular forum for communication, planners and architects can organically learn each other’s language and perspective and weigh in at each phase of the project.

 Joint Stakeholder Meetings